MegrajChauhan/Merry/README.md

 python build.py <Destination Folder> asm # for building the assembler
 ```
 Note that the above command must be ran in the same directory as the script.
 If the destination directory doesn't exist already, create one first.
+"gcc" is the compiler needed for the compilation of the VM while "g++" is needed for the assembler.

 # Running Programs:
 In order to make merry run any program, first go into the directory where the compiled executable resides and type the following command: